Armoured train

-An armoured train is a railway train protected with armour.
-Armoured trains usually include railway wagons armed with artillery, machine guns and autocannons.
-Some also had slits used to fire small arms from the inside of the train, a facility especially prevalent in earlier armoured trains.
-For the most part they were used during the late 19th and early 20th centuries, when they offered an innovative way to quickly move large amounts of firepower.
-Most countries discontinued their use – road vehicles became much more powerful and offered more flexibility, and train tracks proved too vulnerable to sabotage and attacks from the air.
-However, the Russian Federation used improvised armoured trains in the Second Chechen War of 1999–2009 and the Russian invasion of Ukraine in 2022.
+An armoured train (Commonwealth English) or armored train (American English) is a railway train protected with heavy metal plating and which often includes railway wagons armed with artillery, machine guns, and autocannons.
+Some have also had ports used to fire small arms from the inside of the train, especially in earlier armoured trains.
+For the most part, they were used during the late 19th and the early 20th centuries, when they offered an innovative way to quickly move large amounts of firepower into a new location.

+Most countries have discontinued their use since road vehicles became much more powerful and offered more flexibility, train tracks proved too vulnerable to sabotage and attacks from the air, and air transportation was an even more flexible way to relocate firepower to a new location.
+However, there have been occasional uses in the late 20th century and early 21st century.
+Russia has used improvised armoured trains during the Second Chechen War (1999–2009) and in its invasion of Ukraine (2022–present).

-Armoured trains were usually fighting systems, equipped with heavy weapons such as artillery.
+Armoured trains were historically fighting systems, equipped with heavy weapons such as artillery.
 An exception was the US "White Train", the Department of Energy Nuclear Weapons Transport Train, armoured and escorted by personnel armed with personal weapons.

+Definition

+An armoured train is characterized by the armour from which it takes its name.

+It is not to be confused with railway artillery, which includes a large-caliber gun and its crew, but without special protection from them.
+Trains simply equipped with light weapons without elaborate protective devices, e. g. a simple wagon with a few machine guns sheltered behind sandbags, are also not considered to be armoured trains.